SakibAbsar/Efficient-System-Architecture-Design-and-Implementation/README.md

-# Integrated Hardware Monitoring and Control System
+# Efficient System Architecture Design and Implementation

 ## Overview
 This project simulates a hardware monitoring system using embedded sensors to track environmental data, such as temperature and humidity.
 It also includes actuator control based on predefined conditions, data logging, and a dashboard interface.